ansoniikun/batOS/README.md

 - **Update Documentation**: Keep README and comments up to date

 ### Contribution Areas
-- 🎨 UI/UX improvements
+- UI/UX improvements
-- 🚀 New applications
+- New applications
-- 📊 Additional widgets
+- Additional widgets
-- 🔧 Bug fixes
+- Bug fixes
-- 📚 Documentation updates
+- Documentation updates
-- 🎵 Music playlist additions
+- Music playlist additions

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - **DC Comics**: For the Batman universe inspiration
 - **NASA**: For the EONET API